gaudiom4git/Credit_Risk_Analysis/README.md

 ![Easy Ensemble AdaBoost](https://github.com/gaudiom4git/Credit_Risk_Analysis/blob/main/Resources/EasyEnsembleADABoost.png)

 * Balance Accuracy Score = 50.00% The False Negative = 0 .
-But, I don't think these are reliable numbers.
+All other models suggest these are not reliable numbers.
 * The precision of prediction using this model:High Risk(1) is 1 and Low Risk(0) is 0.00.
 * The recall(sensitivity) for predicting Low Risk is 0.00 and High Risk is 1.00
 * The F1 score for Low Risk is higher 0.00 and high risk is 0.01

 ## Summary

+Model with the highest accuracy is Balanced Random Forest at 77.91%   False Negative score was 30 which is low which indicates that the model predicted 30 cases where the model predicted a negative credit card risk that was actually positive.